-The EU has established a number of dialogue fora on higher education policy with countries and regions outside of the EU.
+The EU has established a number of fora for dialogue on higher education policy with countries and regions outside of the EU.

-These talks bring together senior officials from the EU and from the specific country/region, and experts on the area concerned.
-The talks often go hand-in-hand with conferences, seminars, and studies on specific topics.
+These talks bring together senior officials and experts from the EU and from the specific country or region, and often include conferences, seminars, and studies on specific topics.

 The Eastern Partnership is a joint policy initiative that aims to deepen and strengthen relations between the European Union (EU), its Member States and six Eastern partner countries: Armenia, Azerbaijan, Belarus, Georgia, Republic of Moldova and Ukraine.

 Policy issues are discussed in four thematic platforms:

 - Connectivity, energy efficiency, environment and climate change

 - Mobility and people-to-people contacts

 Education, youth and culture are addressed in Platform 4, which also covers policy dialogues on migration, mobility, integrated border management, and research and innovation.

 The Panel on Education, Culture and Youth was endorsed by the Eastern Partnership Summit in 2017.
 The Panel focuses on the implementation of deliverables 18 and 19 in the framework of the Youth and Education Package, leading the discussion on education, the culture and creative sectors, young people's skills, entrepreneurship and employability.